 - These quizzes can have auto-graded multiple-choice questions, with multiple attempts, to check the students’ knowledge of the basic facts covered in their pre-class material.

-- They can also be used to have students give short open-ended answers to key case questions or prompts from the pre-class reading.
+- They can also be used for students to provide short open-ended answers to key case questions or prompts from the pre-class reading.

 - Some faculty use the responses from the quizzes to warm call students during the video conference.